-Principle 3: Instil a culture of acting lawfully, ethically and responsibly A listed entity should instil and continually reinforce a culture across the organization of acting lawfully, ethically and responsibly.
-ASX Recommendation Statement Commentary Compliant with ASX Recommendation / Explanation for Departure 3.1 - A listed entity should articulate and disclose its values The Company is committed to operating ethically, honestly, responsibly and legally in all its business dealings.
+ASX Recommendation ure across the organization of acting lawfully, ethically and responsibly.
+Statement Commentary Compliant with ASX Recommendation / Explanation for Departure 3.1 - A listed entity should articulate and disclose its values The Company is committed to operating ethically, honestly, responsibly and legally in all its business dealings.
 Accordingly, the Company requires employees to act in the Company's best interests in a professional, honest and ethical manner, and in full compliance with the law, both within and on behalf of the Company.
 Yes 3.2 - A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is informed of any material breaches of that code.
 The Company has an established Code of Conduct (Code), which is included in the Corporate Governance Charter and outlines the behaviour that is expected of employees.
 The Code governs all the Company's operations and the conduct of Directors, management and employees.
-The purpose of the Code is to: • outline the high standards of honest, ethical and legal behaviour expected of directors and employees; • encourage adherence with those standards to protect and promote the interests of all MKG stakeholders; • guide directors and employees as to the practices considered necessary to maintain confidence in the Group's integrity; and • set out the responsibility and accountability of directors and employees to report and investigate any unlawful or unethical practices or behaviour.
-Trading in company securities by directors, officers and employees The Board has established written guidelines, set out in its Securities Trading Policy, that restrict dealings by directors and relevant employees in the Company's shares.
-The Securities Trading Policy identifies certain periods when directors and relevant employees are prohibited from trading in the Company's securities.
-These blackout periods are set out in the company Corporate Governance Charter.
+The purpose of the Code is to: outline the high standards of honest, ethical and legal behaviour expected of directors and employees; encourage adherence with those standards to protect and promote the interests of all MKG stakeholders; guide directors and employees as to the practices considered necessary to maintain confidence in the Group's integrity; and set out the responsibility and accountability of directors and employees to report and investigate any unlawful or unethical practices or behaviour.
+Trading in company securities by directors, officers and employees in the Company's shares.
+The Securities Trading Policy, that restrict dealings by directors and relevant employees in the Company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's shares.
+These blackout periods are set out in the company's securities.
+These blackout periods are set out in the company's securities.
+These blackout periods are set out in the company's securities.
+These blackout periods are set out in the company corporate Governance Charter.
 Outside of these periods, in the absence of knowledge of unpublished price-sensitive information, directors and relevant employees may buy or sell shares in the Company.
-The Securities Trading Policy is published on the Company's website.
-Yes
+The Securities Trading Policy is published on the Company's web Yes